pivotal-cf/docs-pks/network-profiles-dns.hbs.md

 ---
 title: Configure DNS for Pre-Provisioned IPs
-owner: TKGI

 ---

 This topic describes how to define network profile for performing DNS lookup of the pre-provisioned IP addresses for the Kubernetes API load balancer and ingress controller for VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) provisioned Kubernetes clusters.

 ## <a id='about'></a> About DNS Lookup of Pre-Provisioned IP Addresses

 In an Tanzu Kubernetes Grid Integrated Edition environment on NSX, when you provision a Kubernetes cluster using the command `tkgi create-cluster`, NSX creates a layer 4 load balancer that fronts the Kubernetes API server running on the control plane node(s).
 In addition, NCP creates two layer 7 virtual servers (HTTP and HTTPS) as front-end load balancers for the ingress resources in Kubernetes servers.

 The IP addresses that are assigned to the API load balancer and ingress controller are derived from the floating IP pool in NSX.
 These IP addresses are not known in advance, and you have to wait for the IP addresses to be allocated to know what they are so you can update your DNS records.

 If you want to pre-provision these IP addresses, you define a network profile to lookup the IP addresses for these components from your DNS server.
 In this way you can tell TKGI what IP addresses to use for these resources when the cluster is created, and be able to have DNS records for them so FQDNs can be used.